Lend-Lease: Reverse Lend-Lease

 Reverse Lend-Lease was the supply of equipment and services to the United States.
 Nearly $8 billion (equivalent to $124 billion today) worth of war material was provided to U.S. forces by its allies, 90% of this sum coming from the British Empire.
 Reciprocal contributions included the Austin K2/Y military ambulance, British aviation spark plugs used in B-17 Flying Fortresses, Canadian-made Fairmile launches used in anti-submarine warfare, Mosquito photo-reconnaissance aircraft, and Indian petroleum products.
 Australia and New Zealand supplied the bulk of foodstuffs to United States forces in the South Pacific.

-Though diminutive in comparison, the Soviet Union supplied the United States with chrome and manganese ore, platinum, gold and wood.
+Though of diminutive value in comparison, the Soviet Union supplied the United States with chrome and manganese ore, platinum, gold and wood.

 In a November 1943 report to Congress, President Roosevelt said of Allied participation in reverse Lend-Lease: